ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--tx-fee` (int):

 The required amount of nAVAX to be burned for a transaction to be valid on the X-Chain, and for import/export transactions on the P-Chain.
 This parameter requires network agreement in its current form.
 Changing this value from the default should only be done on private networks or local network.
 Defaults to `1,000,000` nAVAX per transaction.
-This can only be changed on a local network.

 #### `--uptime-requirement` (float):